harripd/H2MMpythonlib/docs/source/FBoundingTutorial.rst

 .. warning::

     Make sure the model you return makes sense, otherwise the optimization will behave very strangely.
-    Think of this as the "gloves off" appraoch, you might have a very powerful new method, or you might get something meaningless depending on how you code it.
+    Think of this as the "gloves off" approach, you might have a very powerful new method, or you might get something meaningless depending on how you code it.
     That's your responsibility.

 **So let's see this in action**